DipityBV/frontender.docs/documentation/introduction.md

 ```

 #### Description
-The description attribute is only exposed to Frontender.
+The description attribute is an optional attribute, it is only exposed to Frontender.
 It can consist of values for each of one supported locale in Frontender.

-When description is omitted (or its value empty) the attribute is disregarded.
+When description is omitted (or the value remains empty) the attribute is disregarded.

 ```JSON
 {